perslab/depict/README.md

 # Analyse your own GWAS summary statistics
 The following steps will show you how to run DEPICT on your own GWAS summary statistics.
 We advice you to run example 2 to make sure that you have all the necessary parts to run a simple example.

-## Preparations
+## Download DEPICT

-The below steps are necessary to allow DEPICT to run on your system.
-They only need only to be done once.
+### Single-file download
+Download all DEPICT files and unzip the zipped archive.
+Be sure to that you meet all the dependencies described above.

+### Step-by-step download and setup (only for advanced users)
+Instead of downloadning all files at once you can use the below steps to setup DEPICT.

 1. Retrieve the latest precomputed collection of nearest gene and gene to SNP mappings
-  * Download [LD r2 0.5 locus collection (1KG Project Phase 1 data; 249M)](http://www.broadinstitute.org/mpg/depict/depict_download/collections/ld0.5_collection_depict_150302.txt.gz) to `DEPICT/data/` (do not unzip it)
+  * Download [LD r2 0.5 locus collection (1KG Project Phase 3 data; 225)](http://www.broadinstitute.org/mpg/depict/depict_download/collections/ld0.5_collection_depict_150315.txt.gz) to `DEPICT/data/` (do not unzip it)
   * Make sure that in `depict.py` the path to the above collection file is correct
     * `collection_file = "%s/data/ld0.5_collection_depict_150302.txt.gz"%depict_path`
 2. Retrieve sets of precomputed background loci